wtwingate/hello-world/README.md

 # hello-world

-Examples of the classic "hello, world" program in various languages.
+Examples of the classic "hello, world" program in various programming languages.